viboes/std-make/doc/proposal/expected/DXXXXR0_fs_expected.md

 ### Function returning a `bool`

 These functions returns already a status.
-When the result is false, it can be because an error occurred or because the condition is really false.
+When the result is `false`, it can be because an error occurred or because the condition is really false.
 This makes these kind of functions almost tri-state functions.
-This makes it redundant with the `error_code` as the `error_code` is in reality a status, as we can check if it is ok.
+This makes them redundant with the `error_code` as the `error_code` is in reality a status, as we can check if it is ok.
 We could already make use of the result type to return the `error_code`.
 For coherency purposes we can also use `expected<void, error_code>`.

 **Current**